clusterio/clusterio/docs/writing-plugins.md

 -------------------------

 The plugin class should derive from its respective base class defined in `lib/plugin`.
-For example to define a MasterPlugin class the following code can be used:
+For example, to define a MasterPlugin class the following code can be used:

     const plugin = require('lib/plugin');